Planetbiru/AppBuilder/README.md

 			});

-			$approvalCallback->setAfterReject(function($param1, $param2, $param3) {
-				// callback after reject data
-				// you code here

-			});

-			// List of properties to be copied from AlbumApv to Album when user approve data modification.
-You can add or remove it
+			// List of properties to be copied from AlbumApv to Album when when the user approves data modification.
+You can add or delete them.
 			$columToBeCopied = array(
 				Field::of()->name,
 				Field::of()->title,